fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-premium-dashboard.md

 # Manage Teams Premium for your organization

 As an admin, you can use The Teams Premium dashboard to manage licenses, track features usage, and get suggestions on how to set up and optimize features for your organization.
+To learn more about Teams Premium, see [Microsoft Teams Premium - Overview for admins](enhanced-teams-experience.md).

 To access the Teams Premium dashboard, sign-in to the Teams admin center > select **Teams Premium** in the navigation pane.